-1) union membership dues uniformly required by the WGAE as well as initiation fees, if owing (initiation fees to be prorated over a twelve week period), which amount to for calendar year 2019; or 2) agency fees required by the WGAE, which amount to for calendar year 2019, each as promulgated by the Union according to the procedure set forth in the constitution of the

-WGA and pay same to the Writers Guild of America, East, Inc., 250 Hudson Street, New York, New York 10013.
+1) union membership dues uniformly required by the WGAE as well as initiation fees, if owing (initiation fees to be prorated over a twelve week period), which amount to for calendar year 2019; or each as promulgated by the Union according to the procedure set forth in the constitution of the WGA and pay same to the Writers Guild of America, East, Inc., 250 Hudson Street, New York, New York 10013.
 I authorize and direct Slate to remit all sums so deducted to the WGAE.